-Being a mindful eater means noticing the colors, smells, flavors, and textures of your food; chewing slowly; getting rid of distractions like TV or reading; and learning to cope with guilt and anxiety about food.
+Being a mindful eater means noticing the colors, smells, flavors, and textures of your food; chewing slowly; reducing of distractions like TV or reading; and reducing guilt and anxiety around food choices.

 Noticing these things means deliberately paying attention, being fully aware of what is happening both inside and outside yourself.
-In your body means in your heart and mind such as any emotions or thoughts you may be having- “I am stressed” or “I feel fat”.
+Being aware of any emotions or thoughts you may be having- “I am stressed” or “I feel fat”.
 As well as outside yourself, in your surroundings- like at your desk with emails coming in every 2 minutes or alone in the kitchen with everyone gone to bed.

-Noticing how eating affects our mood and how our emotions like anxiety influence our eating is important.
+Noticing how eating affects our mood and how our emotions influence our eating is important.
 Mindfulness includes paying attention to the experience in our body.
 Where in the body do we feel hunger? (in the head or in the stomach?)
-What does half-full feel like, or three quarters full?
+What does half-full feel like, or three-quarters full?

 Eating mindfully can sound a bit abstract and practicing concrete activities to increase mindfulness can help you get started.
 Gradually start to become more mindful of when, how and what you eat as well as what influences you to eat.
 Start by dedicating one meal a week or a day to eating more slowly and more attentively.
 Try these tips:

 -Eat in silence for 5 minutes and think about how your food was grown, produced, prepared and cooked.